-One of the major complications of eyelid surgery is bleeding.
-Since lasers are used for all aspects of the procedure, the laser seals the small blood vessels and greatly minimizes the possibility of bleeding.
-This allows better visualization during the procedure, and a faster healing time with much less bruising.
+Being a highly vascularized region of the face, one of the major complications of eyelid surgery is excessive bleeding.
+However, with Laser Blepharoplasty, the bleeding is better managed because the laser is able to seal the blood vessels almost instantaneously during the entire process, which has greatly reduced the occurrence of bleeding.
+This also allows the surgeon to see the treated area better during the procedure, and also promotes faster healing times with much less bruising.

-No but an anesthesiologist will give you medication through an IV.
-This "conscious sedation" allows you to have the procedure done relaxed and with minimal discomfort.
+No, but you may be given sedating medication through IV infusion.
+This “conscious sedation” will allow you to have the procedure in a relaxed state and significantly reduce discomfort.

-There will be an antibiotic ointment or drops for you to use.
-Ice compresses during the first 24 hours help reduce the swelling that may occur.
+Post-operative care for blepharoplasty usually calls for antibiotic ointment or drops that the patient needs to use as prescribed by the doctor.
+Cold compress during the first 24 hours after surgery will also help reduce the swelling or bruising that may occur.